 Sailing yacht charters find favorable conditions from November to July.
 The shoulder season from April to July is lovely with warm and steady tradewinds, sunny days and less tourists ashore.
 Hurricane season is from June to November, though they are not common in the southern Caribbean.

-212 Yachts understand the portfolio of options available to charter clients is overwhelming, that’s why we strive to find you the perfect yacht for your Caribbean charter so you can spend your time as you wish.
+212 Yachts understand the portfolio of options available to charter clients is overwhelming, that’s why we strive to provide you the perfect yacht for your Caribbean charter so you can spend your time as you wish.
 Whether you prefer easy island-hopping and stunning beaches or open-water passages and resort towns, contact 212 Yachts today to discuss your Caribbean yacht charter itinerary.